Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 Education

-• NASA Kennedy Space Center, Visiting Researcher (Summer 2024) - Utilized chemical diagnostic suite to test and develop an NRP-DBD plasma reactor prototype and contribute to ongoing efforts in developing a plasma catalytic reactor for spacecraft atmospheric revitalization under a NASA Space Act Agreement.
+• NASA Kennedy Space Center, Visiting Technologist (Summer 2024) - Utilized chemical diagnostic suite to test and develop an NRP-DBD plasma reactor prototype and contribute to ongoing efforts in developing a plasma catalytic reactor for spacecraft atmospheric revitalization under a NASA Space Act Agreement.
 (In the fields of Plasma Physics, Space Technology)

 • MIT Masters Thesis (2022-2024), “Plasma-based CO2 Conversion for Mars ISRU” - Developed a 0D chemical kinetic model that predicts the performance of a plasma CO2 conversion reactor for Mars in-situ resource utilization, where particular emphasis is placed on informing future designs with flight readiness criteria in mind.
 (In the fields of Plasma Physics, Space Technology)